-Currently, the analysis of convicted offender samples and samples from those charged with a qualifying offense is outsourced to a commercial DNA typing laboratory.
-The responsibility of accuracy and uploading still falls on the MSP-FSD and an in-house technical review is required on all commercial analytical data prior to its acceptance for uploading into CODIS.
+In the past, the analysis of convicted offender samples and samples from those charged with a qualifying offense was outsourced to a commercial DNA typing laboratory for analysis.
+When outsourcing database samples MSP-FSD performed in-house technical reviews on all commercial analytical data prior to its acceptance for uploading into CODIS.
+The year 2011 saw the gradual transfer from commercial outsourcing to internal analysis of the qualified samples.
+In 2012, the analysis of both convicted offender samples and the arrestee/charged samples were handled as part of the MSP-FSD in-house operations.

-In preparation for this newest revision of the law, the Governor's Office of Crime Control and Prevention organized and hosted four regional summits to educate and update the law enforcement community as well as the judicial system on their vital responsibilities in enacting this law.
+In preparation for the 2009 revision of the law, the Governor's Office of Crime Control and Prevention organized and hosted four regional summits to educate and update the law enforcement community as well as the judicial system on their vital responsibilities in enacting this law.
 MSP-FSD developed and disseminated instructional videos on the collection of DNA samples and the use of the newly designed DNA Collection kits.

-The successful implementation of the new procedures required for the 2009 revision is directly due to the cooperative efforts of several groups.
-The Department of State Police has been fortunate to be partnered with the Governor's Office of Crime Control and Prevention (GOCCP), State Attorney's Offices, the Department of Public Safety Information Technology and Communications Division, the Department of Corrections, the Department of Parole and Probation, Sheriff's Offices and Detention Centers.
+The successful implementation of the new procedures required for the 2009 revision was directly due to the cooperative efforts of several groups.
+The Department of State Police has been fortunate to be partnered with the Governor's Office of Crime Control and Prevention (GOCCP), State Attorney's Offices, the Department of Public Safety Information Technology and Communications Division, the Department of Corrections, the Department of Parole and Probation, Sheriff's Offices, and Detention Centers.
 Combined efforts have gone to oversee the collection of samples, the transfer of court data, and verification that all individuals eligible for collections have had a sample taken and that those samples no longer eligible have been expunged.

-As of the end of 2009, Maryland's Statewide DNA Database reported out a cumulative total of 1,591 candidate matches or hits, of which 37 were the result of samples collected from individuals charged with qualifying offenses.
+As of the end of 2009, Maryland's Statewide DNA Database reported out a cumulative total of 1,591 hits, of which 37 were the result of samples collected from individuals charged with qualifying offenses.
 Formal charges were brought in 10 out of those 37 hits (information from GOCCP).
 Furthermore, over 82,000 convicted offender samples and over 4,200 samples from individuals charged with qualifying offenses were in CODIS at the end of 2009.

-Cumulative totals at the conclusion of 2010 include over 92,000 convicted offender samples and over 10,000 samples from individuals charged with qualifying offenses in CODIS available for searching purposes.
-The Statewide DNA Database has reported out a program total of 1,998 candidate matches, of which 64 were from individuals charged with qualifying offenses.
-In 2010, the Governor's Office of Crime Control and Prevention reports 13 new arrests from 60 new candidate matches and 3 new convictions (see page 8).
+Cumulative totals at the conclusion of 2010 included over 92,000 convicted offender samples and over 10,000 samples from individuals charged with qualifying offenses in CODIS available for searching purposes.
+The Statewide DNA Database reported out a program total of 1,998 hits, of which 64 were from individuals charged with qualifying offenses.
+In 2010, the Governor's Office of Crime Control and Prevention reported 13 new arrests from 60 new candidate matches and 3 new convictions for the arrestee/charged category.